-- Essays on Fiscal and Monetary Policies in Malawi (2019) - · Access to Health Facilities.
-Financial Incentives and Awareness: Evidence from India's National Rural Health Mission (NRHM) (2019) - · General Equilibrium Analysis of Globalizing Capital and Labor Mobility; Its Impacts on Growth, Poverty and Inequality (2019) - Work-Life Balance and Gender Equality in Japan (2018) - .
-Essays on Welfare Costs of Shifting Trend Inflation and Policy Uncertainty (2018) - · Between Three Fires: Population Pressure, Soil Degradation, and Land Conflicts in Sub-Saharan Africa - Evidence from Kenya and Uganda - Essays on Risk Premia in Emerging Market Currencies (2018) - .
-Essays on Migration, Conflict and Human Capital Development Evidence from Nepal (2017) - .
-The Effects of Education on Fertility and on Labour Market Outcomes.
-Regression Discontinuity Evidence from Ghana (2017) - Behavioural Economics and Decision-Making in Agricultural Households: Evidence from Rural Uganda (2017)
+- · Effects of Monetary Policy, Fiscal Policy, and Health Shocks on Household Outcomes: the Role of Financial Inclusion (2020) - Essays on Bank Risks: The Case of Philippine Banks (2020) - The Interaction of Interest Rates, Credit, Inflation and Monetary Policy in Vietnam (2020) - Essays on Fiscal and Monetary Policies in Malawi (2019) - Access to Health Facilities.
+Financial Incentives and Awareness: Evidence from India's National Rural Health Mission (NRHM) - General Equilibrium Analysis of Globalizing Capital and Labor Mobility; Its Impacts on Growth, Poverty and Inequality (2019) - Work-Life Balance and Gender Equality in Japan (2018) - · Between Three Fires: Population Pressure, Soil Degradation, and Land Conflicts in Sub-Saharan Africa - Evidence from Kenya and Uganda - .
+Essays on Risk Premia in Emerging Market Currencies (2018) - .
+Essays on Migration, Conflict and Human Capital Development Evidence from Nepal (2017)

-- .
-Essays on Roll-on/Roll-off Policy: The Impact of Nautical Highways in the Philippines (2016) - Thailand Monetary Policy Analysis: A Bayesian Estimation of DSGE Models (2015) - · Structural Reform Policy and Technical Efficiency: Empirical Evidence from Indian Electricity Distribution Sector (2015) - · Fukubukuro: Valuation and Choice Experiments on Shrouded and Bundled Goods (2015)
+- The Effects of Education on Fertility and on Labour Market Outcomes Regression Discontinuity Evidence from Ghana (2017) - Behavioural Economics and Decision-Making in Agricultural Households: Evidence from Rural Uganda (2017) - Essays on Roll-on/Roll-off Policy: The Impact of Nautical Highways in the Philippines (2016) - Thailand Monetary Policy Analysis: A Bayesian Estimation of DSGE Models (2015) - Structural Reform Policy and Technical Efficiency: Empirical Evidence from Indian Electricity Distribution Sector (2015)